szypkiwonsz/Movies-Info-AndroidApp/README.md

-### Android app build in android studio using Java and OMDb API.
+### Android app build in Android Studio using Java and OMDb API.
 The app is searching for a few information by giving the title of the movie.

 ##### The program do:
 - Takes entered title of the movie and search for year, runtime, genre and director of this movie.